 I like the tempo attached to “This For The,” and absolutely love how YoungBoy slays the hook on the song by doing a splash of harmonizing (Just a splash).

 2. NOBODY HOLD ME (4/5)

 4. RIP DUMP (4/5)

-Listen, no one in the industry currently has the same level of explosive energy as YoungBoy Never Broke Again.
-Whether it’s a club banger or an emotional cut, he comes with pure passion, so much so that I usually start sweating when I listen to his s**t.
-On 4Loyalty, I think he takes us on the roughest of roller-coaster rides out of the 3 EP’s, going from club banger to emotional cut to chill back to emotional cut.
-I think he also shows his versatility on this project quite a bit, showcasing his ability to play ‘hit-maker’ in “This For,” crooner in “Permanent Scar,” and ‘Rambo’ in “RIP Dump.”
-I love each and every character he portrays, especially because he makes you feel like you got your money’s worth listening to a musical version of a Shakespeare play.
+No one in the rap industry is as explosive as YoungBoy Never Broke Again.
+Whether it’s a club banger or an emotional banger, he comes with nothing but pure passion.
+On 4Loyalty, YoungBoy takes us on the roughest of roller-coaster rides out of the 3 EP’s, going from club banger to emotional banger to chill banger back to emotional banger.
+He also showcases his versatility on the project by playing ‘hit-maker’ in “This For The,” crooner in “Permanent Scar,” and Rambo in “RIP Dump.”
+I love each and every character YoungBoy portrays, especially because he makes you feel like you are listening to a musical version of a Shakespeare play.

-It was hard to fit this part into my main conclusion, but Quando Rondo was excellent on this project!
-He matched YoungBoy’s energy throughout, and actually delivered some pretty impressive bars when he rapped.
-I actually think he has a bright future.
-I also loved the instrumentals to this project, mainly because they challenged YoungBoy to be great every step of the way.
+It was hard to fit this part into my main conclusion, but Quando Rondo was excellent on 4Loyalty.
+He matched YoungBoy’s energy throughout and actually delivered some pretty impressive bars.
+I also loved the beats I heard on the project, mainly because they challenged YoungBoy to be great every step of the way.

 Alright, I’m ready for your next EP, YoungBoy!
 I’m guessing it will be called “4Lyfe” (Misspelled and everything).